 Claremont Energy Challenge Scorecard

-As the one-year mark approaches for the Claremont Energy Challenge, we are evaluating the milestones reached thus far to see if the Challenge is on track to meet its goals.
-To gain a deeper understanding of the Challenge’s significance, we are analyzing its accomplishments in the context of the Claremont Sustainable City Plan and various statewide legislative goals.
+As the one-year mark approaches for the Claremont Energy Challenge, the team evaluated the milestones reached thus far to see if the Challenge is on track to meet its goals.
+To gain a deeper understanding of the Challenge’s significance, the team analyzed its accomplishments in the context of the Claremont Sustainable City Plan and various statewide legislative goals.

 Mt.
 San Antonio Gardens Energy Audit

-Our team is helping Mt.
+The Energy Analysis team helped Mt.
 San Antonio Gardens, a local retirement community, evaluate and improve the campus’ energy usage.
-Because of time and labor restraints, we will analyze a few key categories of energy usage such as insulation, HVAC systems, and outdoor lighting, working closely with the Gardens staff and residents to establish an energy benchmark and provide recommendations for energy reduction.
+Because of time and labor restraints, the team analyzed a few key categories of energy usage such as insulation, HVAC systems, and outdoor lighting, working closely with the Gardens staff and residents to establish an energy benchmark and provide recommendations for energy reduction.
 The team chose two project areas on which they focused their analysis: HVAC systems and solar arrays.

 2014 – 2015 Academic Year Student Projects

 Leadership in the Claremont-wide Effort on the $5 million Georgetown Energy Prize Competition